stomaybay/NeptuneCracked/README.md

 🤨 What is the price?

   DM me on discord, i am Online on Discord
-  Everyday! you can ask for the price their.
+  Everyday! you can ask for the price their
+  Im fast at replying.

 🤨 What to avoid?